thoun/kingoftokyo/README.md

-split states : stResolveHeartNoAction & stResolveHeartAction, do one of them mimic : apply mimicked card effect on choose/change TODO analize No Thanks for actions (for Rapid Healing)
+split states : stResolveHeartNoAction & stResolveHeartAction, do one of them mimic : apply mimicked card effect on choose/change TODO analize No Thanks for actions (for Rapid Healing) TODO when entering resolve dice, slide dices to same group